 How to Start a Presentation Strong by Leveraging Unpredictability

-Psychological research has shown that when we know what to expect from a cue (for example, you flip a switch and the lights come on) we don’t pay much attention to what happens after the cue.
+Research shows that when we know what to expect from a cue (for example, flipping a switch turns on the lights), we don’t pay attention to what happens after the cue.

 1. Make a Bold Claim

-Everyone knows the “I have a dream” speech of Martin Luther King.
+Everyone knows the “I Have a Dream” speech of Martin Luther King, Jr.

-Something to note, however, is that the speech doesn’t actually begin with “I have a dream.”
+The speech doesn’t begin with “I have a dream.”
 That's the climax.
-The entire speech starts off like this:
+The speech starts like this: